 We are actively recruiting for walk leaders to lead short walks (10-30 minute walks).
 If you feel that you could help other walkers, less agile than yourself, we would love to talk to you.

 If you are interested in becoming a volunteer walk leader or deputy leader, you will be required to attend a minimum of one day's free training.
-We also offer a free one day first aid course.
-For further information please contact us.
+We also offer a free one-day first aid course.
+For further information please email email@example.com.

-Find out more about our healthy walks programme.
+Find out more about our wellbeing walks programme.

 Volunteer with a sports club

-If you want to become a volunteer for a local club, or have another volunteer opportunity in mind, please contact the Sports Development Team and we will try and assist you.
+If you want to become a volunteer for a local club, or have another volunteer opportunity in mind, please email firstname.lastname@example.org and we will try and assist you.

 At Elmbridge we recognise how important work experience is for those who are looking to take their first steps into a great career.
 A wide range of jobs are available in local government that give students the opportunity to develop their skills and gain invaluable experience of working life.

-Please send any enquiries to our Organisational Development Team who will do their best to find the right placement for you.
+Please email your CV to email@example.com who will do their best to find you the right placement.